zhanylturtemirova/DigKol/README.md

   - How to enroll money?
   - How to get your money back?
   - How to pass ownership right from member A to member A's family?

+### Ideas to be verified/discussed:
+  - New candidate for kolkhoz member should be voted by existing members?